quang-do-se/spring-cert/07-security.md

 Spring Security is implemented in the following two ways depending on what is to be secured:

-- Using a Spring AOP proxy that inherits from the `AbstractSecurityInterceptor` class.
+- **Method Security**: Using a Spring AOP proxy that inherits from the `AbstractSecurityInterceptor` class.
 Applied to **method** invocation authorization on objects secured with Spring Security.

-- Spring Security’s web infrastructure is based entirely on Servlet Filters.
+- **Web Layer Security**: Spring Security’s web infrastructure is based entirely on Servlet Filters.

 #### Spring Security Web Infrastructure